eoinok/mobAppsWee3Lab/README.md

 }
 ```
 To use this componenet in your app.
 Add the <Logo/> inside the <View> </View> tags inside your App.js component.
+Save your work to your github repo and commit your changes.

 # Step 2 - Adding TextInputs
 To capture some information from the user we need to add state variables and the useState() hook.
 To import the useState() hook add the following line at the top of App.js